Table of content

 Use the power of technology

 It seems like the tech world has been prepared for the massive lockdown long before it came along.
 Today we have a variety of team management and communication apps for smooth remote collaboration.
 At Uptech, we use Slack for day-to-day operations, Jira for planning and task management, Zoom and Google Meet for video conferencing, Figma for design construction, and Miro for real-time teamwork with a whiteboard.
+And check out one more tool MightyCall for video calls too, in case you are tired of Zoom or Meets.

 We also use Plai – a performance management tool built by Uptech to align our teams’ OKRs.
 It helps us to cultivate a culture of feedback and growth.